timabell/timwise.co.uk/_posts/2019-10-08-why-i-open-sourced-schemaexplorer.md

 # Why open source now?

-I got plenty of interest and interactions by my standards, more than I've ever had for something I've published; but I nevr got more than one good friend paid up beyond a generous trial.
+I got plenty of interest and interactions by my standards, more than I've ever had for something I've published; but I never got more than one good friend paid up beyond a generous trial.
 The conversations I had with people were full of enthusiasm for the idea but not for parting with money to buy it.
 One particular conversation was very positive until the idea of putting the theoretical purchase in front of the manager was raised and then suddenly it didn't seem viable at all; which I think speaks volumes.
-Useful, but not useful enough to risk any political capital to get it, even for a pretty insignifcant amount of money.
+Useful, but not useful enough to risk any political capital to get it, even for a pretty insignificant amount of money.
 I then had a coaching call with [Justin Jackson](https://justinjackson.ca/) and as part of that he suggested putting it to one side.
 Up to this point I'd been unable to leave the idea alone; it had been something I really wanted to exists.
 I've always worked with relational databases, and this seemed like a painful gap.
-At this point I had finally added every feature that I'd ever dreamed it should have, and the intrinisic motivation to just build for the sake of building was waning, and without the demands from paying users for more features it's hard to justify continuing to pour hours in even if it is on the train.
+At this point I had finally added every feature that I'd ever dreamed it should have, and the intrinsic motivation to just build for the sake of building was waning, and without the demands from paying users for more features it's hard to justify continuing to pour hours in even if it is on the train.

 At this point there were 100 people on the mailing list (drip sent my first bill!), one paying user/fan (Hello David!
 Many thanks!), and zero MRR (monthly recurring revenue).
-I'd spent a bit of money on hostiing (I'm still paying digital ocean to keep the [demo site](http://demo.schemaexplorer.io/) up).
+I'd spent a bit of money on hosting (I'm still paying digital ocean to keep the [demo site](http://demo.schemaexplorer.io/) up).

 I didn't want to let down the few people who had really liked it by having it